 5) Difficulty Making Transitions

-For the majority of families we have worked with, transitions are a HUGE struggle.
+For most families we have worked with, transitions are a HUGE struggle.
 Whether the goal is getting children ready to leave the house, turning off technology, or leaving a birthday party… many children with ADHD and autism struggle with transitions.
-However, the difference is most likely the function, or the reason why transitions are hard.
+However, the difference is most likely the function or the reason why transitions are hard.
 Children with ADHD often have difficulty mentally preparing, or pre-imagining a task, so transitions feel like a “surprise” even though they may do the same sequence of tasks each day.
-Many children with ADHD also have time blindness, which means that they don’t sense the passage of time in a typical way.
+Many children with ADHD also have time blindness, meaning they don’t sense the passage of time in a typical way.
 Autistic children also have difficulty with transitions.
-This may be due to the fact that they can become highly focused on a particular activity, which results in them getting “stuck.”
-Also, challenges with communication can make it increasingly difficult for both children with ADHD and autism to make transitions.
+This may be because they can become highly focused on a particular activity, which results in them getting “stuck.”
+Also, challenges with communication can make it increasingly difficult for children with ADHD and autism to make transitions.

 6) Executive Functioning Challenges

 Executive functions are a set of brain-based skills that allow us to make decisions, plan activities, and stay focused while accomplishing our goals.
 Executive functions guide us as we complete multi-step tasks, manage our schedules, and talk with friends.
 While ADHD is strongly linked to challenges with executive function, autistic children can also struggle with various aspects of executive function.
 In a 2018 study by Karalunas et al., which included almost 1000 participants, it was found that children with ADHD and autism scored markedly lower than the control group in the executive functioning areas of memory, impulse control, and processing speed.
 Both children with ADHD and autism can struggle to “read the room” and make inferences, often because they both get focused on the details rather than understanding the bigger picture.

 7) Repetitive Body Movements